pfsense/docs/source/monitoring/performing-a-packet-capture.rst

 tcpdump
 -------

-tcpdump comes installed with pfSense.
+tcpdump comes installed with pfSense software.
 It can be used over SSH or on the console in a shell.
 In this example a method of capturing traffic other than SSH, ARP, DNS and STP is highlighted.
 The capture will be directed to a file called Sniff_output in the current directory.

 .. code::

   tcpdump -i em0 not port 22 and not port 53 and not arp and not stp >> Sniff_output

 The -i is designating traffic from the em0 interface.
-In this example traffic from one of the subnets em0 connected to pfSense is being grabbed.
+In this example traffic from one of the subnets em0 connected to a pfSense instance is being grabbed.

 iftop
 -----